vivocoin/sentinel/README.md

 An all-powerful toolset for Vivo.

-Sentinel is an autonomous agent for persisting, processing and automating Vivo V12.1 governance objects and tasks, and for expanded functions in the upcoming Vivo V13 release (Evolution).
+Sentinel is an autonomous agent for persisting, processing and automating Vivo V12.1 governance objects and tasks, and for expanded functions in upcoming releases.

 Sentinel is implemented as a Python application that binds to a local version 12.1 vivod instance on each Vivo V12.1 Masternode.

 This guide covers installing Sentinel onto an existing 12.1 Masternode in Ubuntu 14.04 / 16.04.

+You can also follow the step-by-step guide on the official VIVO website: https://www.vivocrypto.com/vivo-technologies/masternodes/sentinel-guide/

 ## Installation